JoshTeperman/mern-project/Readme.md

 - In-app notifications
 - Email notifications
 - Social Media share buttons for unrestricted course content / assessment results / course completion etc
+- Prerequesites (must complete A before B)
+- To Do list (could be automated)
+- Document uploads for project submissions
+- Separate users into teams
+- Supervisors (whoever the course manager is) can leave feedback on submitted work

 ### User Stories